 The spikes on cactus plants can be unpleasant, even on miniature plants.
 To avoid being pricked I tipped the plants out onto a thick piece of kitchen towel to protect my fingers.
 I then squeezed the compost into a cube shape before placing them into their new square pots.

 A chopstick proved useful to push the miniature plants down into place and to firm the soil around them.
 I added a layer of decorative gravel on top as a finishing touch.

 Our mini cactus planter looks really stylish planted up and fits perfectly on our window sills.
 All succulents love lots of light so they should thrive positioned in a window.
 And due to the weight of the tiles, even our mischievous cat won’t be able to knock our tile planter off.

-For more imaginative ways to display your houseplants check out our Air Plant and Wire Jellyfish and our Birch Bark Covered Flowerpots.
+For more imaginative ways to display your houseplants check out our Air Plant and Wire Jellyfish, our Easy Kokedama Moss Balls and our Birch Bark Covered Flowerpots.
 And if you are looking for some original outdoor succulent planter ideas, start with our gorgeous Succulent, Moss and Chicken Wire Toadstool and our Garden Art Made From Colourful Succulents.